jdkim5136/HangryBirds/README.md

 - Physics-Based Animation (projectile motion animation, different velocities for each bird)
 - Texture Mapping (used for blocks, food, bird, ground, and sky)

+## How to download/play the game
+Download the ZIP file, and unpack it somewhere on your computer.
+Open up the HangryBirds folder, and you will see CS174A_Project and the README.md.
+Open up the CS174A_Project directory, then open up the Project directory.
+From there, run host.bat, and the game should now be running on localhost:8000.

 ## Credits
 - Joshua Kim - @jdkim5136
 - Yongjia Huang - @yongjiahuang134